-- 33TPI: We are reviewing the standard version, which runs a 33TPI casing.
+- Standard casing: We are reviewing the standard version, which runs a 33TPI casing.
 This casing version is amongst the budget options for fat-tire bikes available in the market today.

-Initially, we tried out the Cake Eater on drier trails until we found some snow – for which we had to travel to the high country.
+Initially we tried out the Cake Eater on drier trails until we found some snow – for which we had to travel to high country.
 The center knobs on the Cake Eater were low lying so that with minimum effort, we were able to roll fast.
 Despite being on the smaller side of the size spectrum, this fat bike tire was able to deliver great grips while on the hardpack.
-For the singletrack, Cake Eater was able to boat our confidence.
-During the corners, the knobs at the sides of the tire were engaging prominently so that we knew we could avoid any bleeding of momentum on snowy corners.
-Even though we felt a little drift, the side knobs leaped into action again – catching us so that we were back on the track.
+For the singletrack, Cake Eater was able to boost our confidence 1 During the corners, the knobs at the sides of the tire were engaging prominently so that we knew we could avoid any bleeding of momentum on snowy corners.
+Even though we felt a little drift, the side knobs leapt into action again – catching us so that we were back on the track.
 Fun, fast, and above all inspires confidence – this was the impression Cake Eater left on us.

 Terrene Cake Eater Fat Bike Tire